45 Tips and Tools for Travel Nursing Road Trips

 Perhaps most importantly, you can always count on truck stops if you just need a shower.
 The shower fees are typically $10 – $15 and the service usually includes a fresh towel, washcloth, bathmat and soap.

 You can sleep in your car at a truck stop.
-However, many truck stops have major hotel and motel chains attached to them these days, so if you need a bed you can typically find one nearby.
+However, many truck stops have major hotel and motel chains attached to them these days, so if you need a bed, then you can typically find one nearby.

 There are tons of apps that can help you find truck stops along your route.
 One of the most popular is called “Truck Stops and Travel Plazas”.
 The app is provided by AllStays which provides tons of useful services for travelers.
 However, this app costs $10.

-Another app to consider is called Trucker Path Pro.
+Another app to consider is called Trucker Path.
 The app lets you plot a route and shows you the truck stops and rest areas along the way.
-Best of all, it’s free.
+Best of all, it has a free version.

 Another premium app to consider is Rest Stops Plus.
 This is another app provided by AllStays.
 It has over 4,000 rest areas, welcome centers, turn-outs, service plazas and scenic vistas in the USA and Canada.
 The app costs $2.